ahmedesam2333/Sarahaa-App/README.md

 **Core concepts:**
 - Users register and get a personal public link
 - Anyone (logged in or not) can send an anonymous message to a user via that link
-- Users can view, manage, and reply to their messages (reply is visible to all, sender stays anonymous)
+- Users can view, manage, and reply to their messages (reply is visible to all; sender stays anonymous)
 - Full auth system with email OTP verification, Google OAuth, and password reset flow

 ---